Husbandry and Management of Parrot Species

 by R.J.
 McMillan

 The ideal aviary design incorporates both open and enclosed areas where birds can choose either the well ventilated sunlit area or the enclosed protected area where refuge and privacy are available.
-Aviaries must be large enough to allow birds to escape from constant disturbances from outside and also prevent stress from overcrowding inside.
+Aviaries must be large enough to allow birds to escape from continual disturbances from outside and also prevent stress from overcrowding inside.

 The aviary must have adequate perches: the use of smooth, same diameter spherical dowels which are commonly used as perch material is not recommended as they can cause foot deformities as the birds are always grasping in the same fashion with the same curvature of their feet.
 The smoothness of these dowel perches does not provide enough friction and stimulation to the epithelium of the feet, which lead to the development of feet abnormalities and calluses.